debugP/woocommerce-custom-product-bundles/readme.md

 woocommerce-custom-product-bundles/
 ├── assets/
 │   ├── css/
-│   │   └── thps-woo-custom-product-bundle.css
+│   │   └── thps-woo-custom-product-bundleXX.css (where XX is the current version number)
 │   └── js/
-│       └── thps-woo-custom-product-bundle.js
-├── languages/
+│       └── thps-woo-custom-product-bundleYY.js (where YY is the current version number) ├── languages/
 ├── woocommerce-custom-product-bundles.php
 └── README.md